GoogleCloudPlatform/talk-to-docs/README.md

 If you have any questions or need assistance, feel free to reach out to the project maintainers or create an issue in this repository.

 Happy GenAI development!

-## Setting up
-To begin development you can use 2 different approaches: using Python Environment or using Docker.
-Below are instructions for each approach.

-For extraction pipeline, check this [guide](gen_ai/extraction_pipeline/README.md)